USP Development for Amazon Products: How to Differentiate in Saturated Markets

 The simplest and often most effective USP strategy is a smart color selection.
 If your competitors predominantly sell in black and gray, a color-based differentiator can have enormous impact.
 It is immediately visible in the main image, requires low implementation effort, and offers high differentiation potential.

 Real example: A seller in the kitchen accessories space introduced a series of colored silicone spatulas while competitors mostly offered black and gray products.
-Within weeks, the product achieved 3-5x higher revenue than comparable listings, without any price reduction.
+Within weeks, the product achieved 3 to 5x higher revenue than comparable listings, without any price reduction.

 2. Material Variants: Communicating Higher Value